cafeplays/VrmFrontViewAssetCreation/Guide/targetBone.md

 # TargetBone

 ## Overview
 `targetBone` is a simple constraint configurator used to map and attach an object to one of an avatar's limbs using a Unity `PositionConstraint`.
-It relies on EVMC4U's `ExternalReceiver` to identify the active avatar.

 ## How to use
 1. Attach `targetBone` to the GameObject you wish to constrain.